SergeBakharev/Ansible-for-XSOAR/README.md

 3. Run ansible_module2demisto_integration.py This will generate and save the resulting XSOAR intergrations in the output folder.

 # Limitations
-* Ansible modules that use environment variables are unsupported as this tool does not set environment variables
+* Ansible modules that use environment variables are unsupported as this tool does not set environment variables yet
 * Authentication is limited to only the following options:
-    1. SSH Key
+    1. SSH private key
-    2. (preferably) XSOAR instance based inputs eg Username/Password.
+    2. (preferably) XSOAR integration instance based inputs eg Username/Password fields.
 Instance fields can be definied in definitions.yml
-    3. XSOAR credential manager
+    3. XSOAR credential manager of the above
 * File copy Ansible modules can only operate in 'remote src to remote dest' mode.
 They cannot be used to copy files to the XSOAR engine server.
 * Ansible Shell/Command modules that use free-form syntax for the command don't get parsed correctly and as a result ommited in the intial release of this tool
 * Ansible modules with nested command parameters do not do not have the nested parameters visible in XSOAR